rivalrockets/rivalrockets.github.com/_posts/2008-02-11-hello-world.md

 ---
 World of Warcraft meets casual gaming couple.
 More after the break.

-With the help of friend Kevinsorbo, I took Eilonwy to the Outland&#8230; yes, she&#8217;s &#8220;only&#8221; level 56 so that makes questing there not a real possibility, but I did get to take her to Shatt, so that was fun.
+With the help of friend Kevinsorbo, I took Eilonwy to the Outland... yes, she's "only" level 56 so that makes questing there not a real possibility, but I did get to take her to Shatt, so that was fun.
 Before we went there we gazed at the other side of the portal that she cannot go through:

 Eilonwy gazes at the Dark Portal